Roermond: Floods

 As a town near to and surrounded by water and close to two rivers, the Meuse and the Roer, Roermond often has to defend itself against floods.
 The worst floods were in 1993 and 1995.

 Economy

 Though Roermond grew and expanded steadily over the years, it was not until the start of the 21st century that Roermond saw another economic boost.
 This recent growth was mainly caused by the construction of the highway A73 circling Roermond on the east side.
 The highway was planned to open in January 2007 with the 2.5 km long Roertunnel leading traffic underneath a part of the city and the shorter Swalmertunnel underneath Swalmen.
 However, due to delays the tunnels only opened with a single carriageway available and frequent closures.
 The tunnels grew infamous during the first weeks when numerous closures due to technical problems caused constant traffic jams.
 The tunnels are now fully operational.
 Another highway connection under construction is the German autobahn A52.
-The last 6 km stretch from Düsseldorf to the German-Dutch border was recently completed.
-The highway leads from Roermond straight to Düsseldorf.
+The last 6 km stretch from Düsseldorf to the German-Dutch border upon completion leads from Roermond straight to Düsseldorf.